galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
 The chromosomes are just given by their number.
 In the gene file from UCSC, they started with `chr`
 >    > > 2.
-The chromosomes X and Y are names 20 and 21
+The chromosomes X and Y are named 20 and 21
 >    > {: .solution }
 >    {: .question}
 {: .hands_on}